 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Frova may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Frova:

 Use Frova as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - An extra patient leaflet is available with Frova.
 Talk to your pharmacist if you have questions about this information.

 - Take Frova by mouth with or without food.

 - Take a single dose of Frova with fluids as soon as migraine symptoms appear.
 A second dose may be taken if there is only a partial response or symptoms of the migraine return.
 However, do not take it sooner than 2 hours following the first dose.
-Do not take a second dose if your symptoms do not get better after your first dose.
-Do not take more than 3 tablets in a 24-hour period.
+Do not take a second dose if your symptoms do not get better after your first dose without first talking with your doctor.

 - If you miss a dose of Frova and you still have a headache, follow your doctor's dosing instructions.
 Contact your doctor if you are unsure of what to do if you miss a dose.
 Do not take Frova more often than prescribed.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Frova.